 Emergency Planning Assistant

-The Councils’ Emergency Planning Unit is looking to recruit an enthusiastic, organised and diligent individual to the role of Emergency Planning Assistant.
+The Councils’ Emergency Planning Unit is looking to recruit a dedicated, motivated and passionate individual to the role of Emergency Planning Assistant.

-- Assist in liaison with police, fire service, health services and others on aspects of emergency planning and business continuity, including formulating and organising exercises.
+- Liaise with police, fire service, health services and others on aspects of emergency planning and business continuity, including designing and delivering training and exercises

 - Be required to participate in the Councils’ 24-hour response rota by being on-call standby at specific times.